NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ```bash
 kubectl get pods -n harvest --output=json | jq '.items[] | .status.message'
 ```
+### Confirming that Prometheus is able to poll Harvest for data
 Once the deployment is complete, Harvest should be listed as a target on Prometheus.
 If you want to check that, you'll first need forward TCP port 9090 to the prometheus service.
 You can do that by running the following command:
 ```bash